hXR16F/MEAC/README.md

-# Minecraft External AntiCheat
+# MEAC
-Minecraft External AntiCheat is an advanced, client-side anticheat for Minecraft that detects cheats/hacked clients.
+Minecraft External AntiCheat (MEAC) is an advanced, client-side anticheat for Minecraft that detects cheats/hacked clients.

 # Usage
 For **64-bit** version: